 Play the video a two or three times while students continue to individually make and record observations.
 Consider playing the video at half speed (Settings > Playback speed > 0.5) a few times as well.
 You might also share side-by-side images of the two tables before and after the trick so students can make direct comparisons and record additional observations and/or questions.

 Next, ask students to move into small groups (3 or 4 students) and share their observations.
 You might use a talking stick protocol (see the Why are plane designs so different?
 Daily Do) to help ensure each student has an opportunity to share.
+If you are teaching and learning in a distance-learning environment, consider making a copy and using the Jamboard Notice and Wonder template as a way for students to share their ideas.

 Create a class notice-and-wonder t-chart.
 Ask each group to share two observations that most of the group noticed and one observations that maybe only one student noticed that was an "ooh, I didn't notice that" for everyone else.
 If a group also shares a question(s), make sure to record their question(s) on the t-chart.
 Observations and student questions may include: